schof/schof.github.io/what-to-expect.md

 * Diagnostic interview and history (generally an hour)
 * Brief introductory discussion of the purpose and procedures
 * Plan for breaks and checks on fatigue level at several points
+* A few subtest are often given to reduce anxiety about the tasks

+## Second Session

 * Parents generally sit in on testing (children don't mind!)
 * Children find the varied tasks interesting and are often eager to continue

-## Second Session

-* Extensive written report is prepared
-* Results are explained in easy to understand language
-* Parents will receive a copy of the report
+* Most of the cognitive abilities subtests are given (with breaks)

+## Third Session

-* Copies of the report are sent to the primary care provider and others as needed
+* Most of the achievement subtests are administered
-* Recommendations are discussed and refined
-* Counseling needs, if any are discussed
+* Breaks are provided as needed
-* Arrangements are made to consult with the primary care physician (if needed)
-* Children are generally seen at a separate session to review the report and plan
+* Children and adults often share their academic issues between subtests

+## Fourth Session

+* Parents generally sit in on testing (children don't mind!)
+* Children find the varied tasks interesting and are often eager to continue
+* Most of the cognitive abilities subtests are given (with breaks)